-Timer: To ensure that you don’t miss out on any teeth, the inbuilt timer reminds you every 30 seconds to change quadrants.
+- Timer: To ensure that you don’t miss out on any teeth, the inbuilt timer reminds you every 30 seconds to change quadrants.

-Battery Life: Excellent, and quite surprising for such an affordable toothbrush.
+- Battery Life: Excellent, and quite surprising for such an affordable toothbrush.

 What’s not so hot about the Philips Sonicare ProtectiveClean 4100, though?

-Price: Though not very expensive, the Philips Sonicare ProtectiveClean 4100 is still on the higher side of a ‘budget’ toothbrush.
+- Price: Though not very expensive, the Philips Sonicare ProtectiveClean 4100 is still on the higher side of a ‘budget’ toothbrush.

 ProtectiveClean 4100 : Design Elegance

-It’s the kind of sense you get from a premium product, and distinctly superior to any of its competitors.
+It’s the kind of sense you get from a premium product.
+And this model is distinctly superior to any of its competitors.

 The detachable brush head and handle are nicely crafted.
-The handle is rounded, and looks just like any other electric toothbrush.
-It is easy and comfortable to hold securely while brushing.
-There are 5 color options, although the charger and stand come only in white.
+The handle is rounded.
+It looks just like any other electric toothbrush.
+And the brush is easy and comfortable to hold securely while cleaning.

 The power button is situated a third of the way down the handle.
 It is concave, made of rubber, and clearly labelled.
 Near the bottom is a BrushSync LED and below it the battery indicator LED.